driskull/ds2020/OUTLINE.md

 - Thanks Euen
 - The ArcGIS JavaScript API provides ready to use widgets, to help you build great apps without writing a lot of code.
-- I'd like to show how you can build an impactful app, using only a few.
+- I'd like to show how you can build an impactful app with a few of them
 - Heres the reference page Popup
   - Popup is automatically setup on a view and gives you info about a feature
   - Just like all widgets, easy to customize via settings
-  - By default, a zoom to action is on the Popup, but as a developer I can add custom actions
+  - By default, a zoom to action is on the Popup, but as a developer I can add custom actions alongside
-- Lets look at an example app
+- Lets look at an example app i've created
   - Here's a webmap of the New York area containing 10 layers
   - each layer shows info about home values in a defined price range
-  - I've also added a Legend in the top right to display symbology for the layers
+  - I've added a Legend in the top right to display symbology for the layers
   - [CLICK FEATURE]: get information about it
   - Zoom to it using the default action
   - Here I added custom action to open a data table